KidZone Spider Facts

 Spider Myths and Folklore

 There is a Greek myth about a country girl named Arachne.
 She was a wonderful spinner of threads.
 As the myth goes, the Greek goddess Athena was very jealous of Arachne.
 Arachne bragged that she was a much more talented weaver than Athena, and challenged the goddess to a weaving contest.
 Arachne was quite arrogant and again insulted the goddess by weaving pictures that made the gods (titans) look bad.
 Athena became so angry that she turned Arachne into a spider and forced her to live the rest of her life weaving webs.

 Spiders are very popular in African folklore.
 They are usually very tricky but they almost always end up getting caught and learning a valuable lesson.
-One popular spider is Asnansi.
-You can find some examples of African folklore with spider at Fables.org.
+One popular spider in African mythology is Anansi.